arablejamie/developer.arable.com/docs/guide/authentication.md

 ```

 ::: danger Security Risk
-Be aware of the risk when sharing your `API Key` in url.
+Be aware of the risk when sharing your `API Key` in a url.
 Anyone who gets your `API Key` will get all the [permission scopes](#scopes) you granted to it.
 Only share an `API Key` with an expiration datetime on it.
 You can modify or deactivate an `API Key` after sharing it.
 :::

 ### Creation